 If you’re going to travel all the way to Mexico, you might as well attempt to speak some Spanish -- even if your language skills are limited, locals will appreciate your efforts to speak the language.
 There is, however, a caveat: if you’re staying at a resort, the employees likely speak near-perfect English so it may be a moot point trying to speak Spanish.

 You Don’t Use Your Inside Voice

 Yes, this is common sense but using your inside voice can be forgotten when you’re having a good time.
-Keep in mind Mexicans also love having a good time, so there are opportunities — at a bar, a soccer match, or out dancing — where you can be loud and boistorous.
+Mexicans love having a good time, so there are opportunities — at a bar, a soccer match, or out dancing — where you can be loud and boistorous.
 We're just suggesting you take a cue from those around you and keep your voice down when others are doing the same.

 You Don’t Chat With People

-Our friend who lives in Mexico City told us her Uber rating was dropping and she couldn’t figure out why.
+Our expat friend who lives in Mexico City told us her Uber rating dropped when she moved there and she couldn’t figure out why.
 It turns out she wasn’t greeting the drivers after getting picked up and it came across as bad manners.
 The good news?
-The minute she started her rides with a simple “hola¿cómo estás?” her rating went right back up.
+The minute she started her rides with a simple “Hola¿cómo estás?” her rating went right back up.
 So, whether you’re waiting in a line or grabbing a ride with a taxi driver, do your best to attempt a bit of chitchat.

 You Try To Pay In Dollars

 True, there are parts of the world (say, along the US-Mexico border) where you can most certainly pay in US dollars — just don’t assume that’s always the case across the country.